NOTACAL logo

 Exponents allow us to express very large and very small numbers compactly.
 Scientific notation, which is crucial for representing distances in astronomy or subatomic particles in physics, relies entirely on exponents.
 The study of exponential functions also forms the foundation for understanding population growth, radioactive decay, compound interest, and many other real-world phenomena that change exponentially over time.

 The concept of exponents dates back to ancient civilizations.
-The Greek mathematician Archimedes used exponential notation around 250 BC to express large numbers in his work "The Sand Reckoner," where he attempted to count the number of grains of sand in the universe.
+The Greek mathematician Archimedes used exponential notation around 250 BC to express large numbers in his work "The Sand Reckoner," where he attempted to count the number of grains of sand in the universe [maor-story-of-e].
 However, the modern notation with exponents as superscripts was developed gradually over centuries, with significant contributions from mathematicians like René Descartes who popularized the notation in the 17th century.

 How to Use